openmcp-project/docs/docs/users/getting-started/03-configure.md

 </TabItem>
 <TabItem value="metrics-operator" label="Metrics Operator">

-[Metrics Operator](https://github.com/openmcp-project/service-provider-metrics-operator) installs the Prometheus-based metrics-operator into your ControlPlane, enabling metrics collection and alerting for managed workloads.
+[Metrics Operator](https://github.com/openmcp-project/service-provider-metrics-operator) installs the OTel-based metrics-operator into your ControlPlane, enabling metrics collection and alerting for managed workloads.

 To install the Metrics Operator, create a `MetricsOperator` resource in the same namespace and with the same name as your `ControlPlane`: